rub-ksv/MyFixit-Annotator/README.md

 MyFixit Annotator is a web-based app for the annotation of steps in [MyFixit dataset](https://github.com/rub-ksv/MyFixit-Dataset) with the required tool, disassembled parts, and removal verbs.

-The annotation guideline and the details of the dataset are introduced in this paper (link to the paper):
+The annotation guideline and the details of the dataset are introduced in this [paper](http://www.lrec-conf.org/proceedings/lrec2020/pdf/2020.lrec-1.260.pdf).

 The app is optimized to speed up the annotation by the following means: